-These festive Chocolate Peppermint Meltaway Cookies are perfectly thick and fudgy and topped with melted white chocolate and crushed candy canes.
+These festive Chocolate Peppermint Meltaways are perfectly thick and fudgy cookies topped with melted white chocolate and crushed candy canes.
 They are rich, chewy, crunchy, and loaded with chocolate and peppermint flavor in every bite.

 Chocolate Peppermint Meltaways

 Want to make double chocolate peppermint cookies?
 Toss a cup of chocolate chips into the dough.
-Or, for a non-holiday version, skip the crushed candy cane and top with chocolate chips, crushed Whoppers, or pretzels - the sky’s the limit!
-If you’re looking for more chocolate mint cookies, give our Andes Mint Cookies a try.
+Or, for a non-holiday version, skip the crushed candy cane and top with chocolate chips, crushed Whoppers, or pretzels – the sky’s the limit!
+If you’re looking for more chocolate mint cookies, give our Andes Mint Cookies or our White Chocolate Dipped Peppermint Cookies a try.

 - Butter – I used salted butter, but if you use unsalted butter just increase your salt to a total of 1 teaspoon.
 The recipe calls for melted butter because we’re going for a fudgy cookie meaning there’s no need to beat the butter and sugar.